AriFordsham/GHCWiki/dependent-haskell/phase1.md

 With `-XTypeInType`, GHC will treat the kind `*` as an identifier exported from the `Prelude` (and also from `GHC.Exts`).
 Currently, GHC must parse expressions with operators essentially as a space-separated list of tokens, because it can't know fixities until it figures out where all the operators have been imported from.
 Thus, when sorting out fixities, the kind `*` will just have a magical fixity which instructs the renamer to treat it like an alphanumeric identifier, not a symbol.
 This should all work out fine in most code.
 The only problem is when a user has both the kind `*` and some type operator `*` in scope, such as from `GHC.TypeLits`.
 Using `*` in this scenario will be a straightforward ambiguous identifier and is an error.
 Note that `-XTypeInType -XNoImplicitPrelude` will then mean that you cannot use the kind `*` in your program without importing it from somewhere.

-In addition to the above treatment, the keyword `type` will have the same meaning as `*`, as requested by several people in the community.
-The eventual plan is to deprecate and remove `*` as a parsing oddity. `type` will work both with and without `-XTypeInType`.
-The primary motivation for using `type` here (as opposed to `Type` or `TYPE` or `U`) is that it does not clobber any existing syntax.
+In addition to the above treatment, some standard library module (probably `Data.Kind`, if that's not taken) will export `Type`, which will have the same meaning as `*`, as requested by several people in the community.
+The eventual plan is to deprecate and remove `*` as a parsing oddity. `Type`, naturally, will work both with and without `-XTypeInType`. `Type` does conflict with existing code, but the choice is backward compatible because it's not exported from the `Prelude`. `Type` will be a normal identifier in every way, and it can be aliased through a normal type synonym definition if necessary to avoid naming conflicts.

 **QUESTION:** Should `*` just be disabled in `-XTypeInType` code?
 This is backward compatible but creates a terrible migration story for someone who wants to use `-XTypeInType` in GHC 8.0 but not in previous versions.